 - Immigrant Immigrant Detainee Justice Project: Collaboration between ATJI and the Northwest Immigrant Rights Project (NWIRP) in Tacoma in which law students act as court observers at the Northwest Detention Center.
 Students attend, observe, and analyze court proceedings in order to assist NWIRP staff and pro bono attorneys in preparing detainees to represent themselves.

 - Moderate Means Program: Through either a credit-bearing practicum during the school year or an unpaid summer internship, students conduct intakes of people of moderate means and refer them to attorneys willing to charge reduced fees.

 - Foreclosure Mediation Outreach Program: Through a credit-bearing practicum class and short-term volunteer opportunities during the academic year as well as an unpaid summer intership, students learn about the foreclosure process and remedies for foreclosure prevention including mortgage mediation.
 FMOP students work on mortgage mediation cases with the Northwest Justice Project and other local community organiziations and do legal education and outreach to distressed homeowners.

-- Seattle University Youth Initiative: Several projects, such as the Financial Literacy Project, Juvenile Justice Project, and Seattle Youth Traffic Court to help children and families in the local community succeed.
+- Seattle University Youth Initiative: Students can get involved with the larger university's Youth Initiative focused on the neighborhood surrounding SU.
+The Financial Literacy Project, Juvenile Justice Project, and Seattle Youth Traffic Court help children and families in the local community succeed.

-- WAACO Microenterprise Clinic: Collaboration with the Ronald A. Peterson Law Clinic's Microenterprise Clinic and Washington Attorneys Assisting Community Organizations (WAACO) to provide assistance to low-income microentrepreneurs and small businesses.
-Contact Diana Singleton at email@example.com for more information.
+- WAACO Microenterprise Clinic: Collaboration with Washington Attorneys Assisting Community Organizations (WAACO) to provide legal assistance to low-income microentrepreneurs.